Q: How old do I have to be to join CSRIPS?

 Q: Can I make payments?
 Do you take cash?

 A: For Firefighter I&II and EMT-Basic, full payment will be due prior to class beginning.
-For the Paramedic program, you have the option of a full payment or 6 payment plan.
+For the Paramedic program, you have the option of a full payment or 4 payment plan.
 Please refer to the class information for specific deadlines for monies and applications.
 WE DO NOT ACCEPT CASH.
-Acceptable forms of payment are VISA and MasterCard.
+Acceptable forms of payment are VISA, MasterCard, Florida Prepaid, Florida 529, Sallie Mae and VA Benefits.
 We will also accept cashier’s check and money order.

 Q: Can I use Chapter 30 or Chapter 33 benefits here?

 A: Yes!
 You may use Chapter 30 and Chapter 33.
 Please contact our office for more information.
 You may also contact the VA for further clarification.